-The primary analysis of ORR will take place after all patients have completed at 3 months after the last subject enrolled, to allow opportunity for all patients to completed two RECIST follow-up assessments.
+The primary analysis of ORR will take place after all patients have completed at 18 weeks after the last subject enrolled, to allow opportunity for all patients to completed two RECIST follow-up assessments.
 At this time, DoR and safety/tolerability will also be summarised.
-The primary analysis CSR will report the analysis of ORR supported by duration of response, and safety and tolerability data.
+The primary analysis will report the analysis of ORR supported by duration of response, and safety and tolerability data.

-The full CSR will report the analysis of all primary and secondary endpoints (including updated ORR and DoR, DCR, tumour shrinkage, PFS, OS, Safety HRQoL, QTc and PK) and summarise the exploratory endpoint of patient reported adverse events (PRO-CTCAE).
-This analysis will take place approximately 8 months after the last subject has been enrolled, to allow responding patients to have a DoR greater than 6 months.
+The full analysis will report the analysis of all primary and secondary endpoints (including updated ORR and DoR, DCR, tumour shrinkage, PFS, OS, Safety HRQoL) and summarise the exploratory endpoint of patient reported adverse events (PRO-CTCAE).
+This analysis will take place approximately 12 months after the last subject has been enrolled, to allow responding patients to have a DoR greater than 6 months.